the-sentinental-guy/YashureSecurity---Security-Copilot/Security Copilot Monitor/README.md

 5. Start the agent and provide the Azure subscription GUID in `TargetSubscription`.

 6. Run the default dashboard prompt or one of the prompts below.

-> 📸 **Import screenshot placeholder**
-> Add a screenshot of the custom agent import screen here.

-> 📸 **Agent details screenshot placeholder**
-> Add a screenshot showing the imported `Security Copilot Monitor` agent and its on-demand trigger state.

 ---